home-assistant/home-assistant.io/source/_integrations/ring.markdown

 ## Sensor

 Once you have enabled the [Ring integration](/integrations/ring), you can start using the sensor platform.
-Currently it supports doorbell, external chimes and stickup cameras.
+Currently, it supports doorbell, external chimes and stickup cameras.

 ## Switch